AJDStudios/Resume/README.txt

  - added tablet size CSS complexity for portfolio page
  - added desktop size CSS complexity for portfolio page
  - CSS design for about page with mobile first mentality
  - Desktop menu is now fine, but needs more CSS editing
+ - CSS design for contact
+ - gradient added to heros as the flat color wasn't working

                                                         -- current workflow until 19/08/22 --
                     --Portfolio page --